-Coastal tourism activities were included in the compilation of the OSA for Portugal.
+In compiling the OSA for Portugal it were included coastal tourism activities.
 The compilation of data on tourism within the OSA, which includes hotels and similar establishments, restaurants and similar establishments, travel agencies, tour operators and other reservation services and related activities, was particularly complex.